zaccone-au/zaccone-au.github.io/menu/about.md

 title: About me
 ---

 Hi, I'm zaccone (obviously not my real name).
-I'm a mid-30s AUstralian that has, in the spirit of Ryan Holiday's [Alive Time vs Dead Time]() article, decided to start improving my writing craft whilst wasting away in corporate-land.
+I'm a mid-30s Australian guy that has, in the spirit of Ryan Holiday's [Alive Time vs Dead Time](https://humanparts.medium.com/will-you-choose-alive-time-or-dead-time-8d7b8ba212) article, decided to start something whilst wasting away in corporate-land.

 ### What will I be writing about?

-Well first, maybe it helps to give a bit of background, For years, I have dreamed of getting free of the rat race, and have read of hundreds (*more likely thousands*) of books & articles about how to reach that goal.
-Everything from entrepeneurship, to career development, to FIRE, to get-rich-quick, to investing - I've voraciously consumed the content and then in true [wantrepeneur]() fashion largely failed to implement most of it.
+Well first, maybe it helps to give a bit of background, For years, I have dreamed of getting free of the rat race, and have read hundreds (*probably thousands actually*) of books & articles about how to reach that goal.
+Everything from entrepeneurship, to career development, to FIRE, to get-rich-quick, to investing - I've voraciously consumed the content and then in true wantrepeneur *(look it up)* fashion largely failed to implement most of it.

 What makes me different from most of these writers, however, is my starting point.
 On Jan 1st, 2019, I had rought **$68k in personal debt**, no assets to speak of, and an ok job that was interesting but paying me fuck all.
 Not an ideal situation when you spend most of your day dreaming about packing it all in and getting out.